Quotients of buildings by groups acting freely on chambers: The Fundamental Group of a Weyl Graph

-Let $\cW$ be a connected Weyl graph and let $\cS\subseteq \cW_1$ be a generating set of $\cW$.
+Let $\cW$ be a connected Weyl graph and let $\cS$ be a generating set of $\cW$.
 Let $r= i_1,\dots,i_n $ be a sequence of edges of $\cW$.
-The \textbf{$\cS$-sequence} of $r$ is the sequence obtained from $r$ by replacing each edge $i_k$, for $k\in \{1,\dots n\}$, by the expression of $i_k$ with respect to $\cS$.
-Notice that if $r$ is the sequence of edges of a gallery $\gb$, then the $\cS$-sequence of $r$ is the sequence of edges of a gallery which can be obtained from $\gb$ by a composition of expansions.

-We let $\cR$ denote the set of sequences of edges of $\cW$ which are obtained as the $\cS$-sequences of the defining suites of $\cW$.
-The elements of $\cR$ are called \textbf{$\cS$-suites}, and we think of them as words over $\cS$.
+Let the \emph{$\cS$-sequence} of $r$ be the sequence obtained from $r$ by replacing each edge $i_k$, $1 \leq k\leq n$, with the expression of $i_k$ with respect to $\cS$.
+Notice that if $r$ is the sequence of edges of a gallery $\gb$, then the $\cS$-sequence of $r$ is the sequence of edges of a gallery which can be obtained from $\gb$ by a composition of expansions (defined in \autoref{sec:homoofgal}).
+Let $\cR$ denote the set of sequences of edges of $\cW$ which are obtained as the $\cS$-sequences of the defining suites of $\cW$.
+The elements of $\cR$ are called (defining) \emph{$\cS$-suites}, and we think of them as words over $\cS$.